evagoras/ezCFJSON/README.md

 All attributes live under a custom prefix of `json:` to avoid conflicting with the default.

 ### json:type
 The default is `string`.
-It correctly serializes and deserializes into the correct Java types based on the attribute you assign.
+By defining this you force your key to correctly serialize and deserialize into the correct Java type, and override and guessing work done by CF.

 `json:type` | JavaCast | Examples
 :--- | :--- | :---